Grey-headed albatross: Feeding

 At sea the grey-headed albatross is highly pelagic, more so than other mollymawks, feeding in the open oceans rather than over the continental shelves.
 They feed predominantly on squid, taking also some fish, crustacea, carrion, cephalopods, and lampreys.
 Krill is less important as a food source for this species, reflecting their more pelagic feeding range.
 They are capable of diving as deep as 7 m to chase prey, but do not do so frequently.

 Reproduction

 A single egg is laid in a large nest, typically built on steep slopes or cliffs with tussock grass, and incubated for 72 days.
 Studies at South Georgia's Bird Island have shown that the growing chick is fed 616 g of food every 1.2 days, with the chick increasing in weight to around 4900 g.
 Chicks then tend to lose weight before fledging, which happens after 141 days.
 Chick will generally not return to the colony for 6–7 years after fledging, and will not breed for the first time until several years after that.
 If a pair has managed to successfully raise a chick it will not breed in the following year, taking the year off.
-During this time spent away from the colony they can cover great distances, often circling the globe several times.
+During this time away from the colony, adults may travel enormous distances.
+Tracking of 22 non-breeding grey-headed albatrosses revealed three strategies: remaining within the breeding home range, migrating to a particular area of the south-west Indian Ocean, or making one or more complete circumnavigations of the globe; the fastest recorded circumnavigation took 46 days.